Here is an impromptu speech given during my workout by the ocean.

 if his truth is simply more than most can bear?

-Your story and person were adored, then rejected,
+Your name and person were adored, then rejected,

 your wit and daring, mercurial, handsome, rich.

 What is the real story to giving ourselves?

 Each time needs a different turn,